josherrickson/stata2/stata_markdown/02-summarizing-data.md

 observations, but the `\_all` version used on 69. `correlate` uses what's known as complete cases analysis - any observation missing *any* value used in the command is excluded. `rep78` is missing 5 observations (run the `misstable summarize` command to see this).

-On the other hand, pairwise completion only excluded missing values from the relevant comparisons.
+On the other hand, pairwise completion only excluds missing values from the relevant comparisons.
 If a given correlation doesn't involve `rep78`, it will use all the data.
 We can obtain this with `pwcorr`.

 ~~~~